AndreOliveira23/personal-library/README.md

 ## Used technologies

 I'll describe each one of them as soon as they get mentioned here. (e.g. "For achieve this, I'll use [some tech]").
 This tech will be added to a list in this section.

+### Server: Old PC STI, Motherboard model STI-005492, Processor Intel® Core™ 2 Duo E6300, 2GB RAM, SSD KINGSTON SA400S3 - 120GB.

+First things first, I want to start to describe the hardware used in this project.
+I got and old PC that was just collecting dust, So I decided to use him this way.
+This computer has been through a lot since my father firstly bought it till I really learn how to use it in the best way.
+I'm particularly proud of myself for being capable of turn a computer with these specs into a personal server.
+It ain't much, but it's honest work ;) (Note: I just checked, and right now, I pretty sure that this PC is in the highest usage of memory of all time (since I started using as server: 561MB / 2GB).
+That's pretty cool)